-Virtual reality is a new medium of information that can be currently accessed through head mounted displays like an Oculus Rift or a Google Cardboard.
-At its most minimum a VR experience should give you the ability to access information that is displayed in stereo 3D with 6 degrees of freedom head tracking.
-With time VR can be much more complex and more immersive by providing room scale walking experiences, haptic feedback, better resolution displays and much more.
+Virtual reality is a relatively new medium of entertainment that has become available to general consumers.
+The wearer uses a head-mounted display like an Oculus Rift or a Google Cardboard and can interact with a virtual environment.
+At its core, a VR experience should give you the ability to access information that is displayed in stereo 3D with 3 or 6 degrees of freedom head tracking.

 Here's a short a list of all the major companies working on a consumer VR product: